lionsoul2014/freeswitch-asr/README.md

 # Description
-A TTS module and a ASR module with auto Voice Active Detect supported for Freeswitch.
+TTS and ASR module with auto Voice Active Detecting supported for Freeswitch.
 I build it for Nature sound interactive, With the embedded LUA engine we could easly build a Freeswtich application like this.